Newbie guide to Gran Canaria

 NIE First you’ll need to get your NIE (Número Identificación Extranjero) – ID number.
 You need this to get a job, buy a car, get cheap flights and for any kind of paperwork you’re thinking of having a go at.
 Have at look at this guide to see how to get it.

 SOCIAL SECURITY Secondly you’ll need to get your social security number.
-Basically if you get ill, unless you have insurance or an E111 (from UK) you’ll need this to get medical attention.
-Read this guide to see how to apply for it.
+Basically, if you get ill, unless you have insurance or an EHIC card (valid for 90 days from arrival) you’ll need this to get medical attention.

 CERTIFICADO DE EMPADRONAMIENTO Basically a certificate certifying where you live.
 They are easy to get and you never know when you’ll need it.
 Your local Town Hall budget depends on how many people are empadronado in the area.
 Getting your certificate helps everyone.